microsoft/MIDI/README.md

 ## Philosophy - why is this Open Source?

-At Microsoft, we believe in the musician and music technology communities.
+We believe in the musician and music technology communities.
 We also know that the music creation tech community is a highly motivated and interested community, including those who are both musicians and developers who are working to move music technology forward.

 We recognize that standards like MIDI are living standards, with new transports and add-on capabilities added over time and that in the past, we haven't been quick to adopt those in released of Windows.

 We propose that the best way to maintain an API which keeps up with the evolving standards and offers early adopters in this community an opportunity to try them out, test, and contribute,